 Gegenbauer Elektrotechnik Listed by thegentlemen Ransomware Group

 On June 24, 2026, Austrian electrical engineering and IT services firm Gegenbauer Elektrotechnik & IT GmbH appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Vienna and specializing in customized technical infrastructure, planning, implementation, and employee training, had internal files exfiltrated during a ransomware attack.
+The company, based in Vienna and specializing in customized technical infrastructure, planning, implementation, and employee training, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that customer, partner, and employee data may have been among the stolen material, although the exact number of people affected remains unknown.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the incident as a classic ransomware operation in which the attackers first gained access, exfiltrated data, and then threatened to publish it unless a ransom was paid.
-The leak site posting on June 24, 2026 confirms that internal files were taken.
+The leak site posting on June 24, 2026 states that internal files were taken.
 No precise count of exposed records has been released, and the company has not yet issued a public statement detailing the precise data types involved.
 Industry trackers such as ransomware.live mirrored the listing, making the incident visible to researchers and the public.

 Why This Matters for You and Your Family